Edric-Matwiejew/QuOp_MPI/README.md

 Python 3 module for parallel distributed memory simulation of Quantum Approximate Optimization Algorithms on arbitrary mixing graphs.
 See https://arxiv.org/abs/1804.08227 and https://arxiv.org/abs/1912.07353 for the theoretical background.

+QuOp_MPI's complete documenation can be found at "quop-mpi.readthedocs.io".

 ## General Dependencies

 + An MPI implementation configured with --enabled-shared.